forensenellanebbia/geotag2kml/README.md

 == Usage ==

-Run the script and type the absolute path of the directory to be parsed.
+Run the script and type the absolute path of the directory to be parsed